10 reasons to study Life Sciences at Warwick:

 Over 95% of our students said teaching staff were good at explaining things (National Student Survey 2023).

 You'll be exposed to ideas and results at the cutting edge of biology research, as well as learning well-established information.
 Almost all our staff teach and research, so you'll have the opportunity to learn from, and work alongside, leading scientists and benefit from their wide-ranging expertise.

-Listen to 3 of our scientists describing their research:
+Listen to 3 of our scientists describe their research:

 Helping you Transition to University

-Science 101 is a non-credit rated skills-based module for Year 1 students to help you transition from school to university study.
-It provides you with the key skills required to enable you to develop as an independent learner.
+Science 101 is a non-credit bearing skills-based module for Year 1 students to help you transition from school to university study.
+It provides you with the key skills required to develop as an independent learner.
 Interactive workshops provide you with the opportunity to practise and develop your academic, personal and professional skills.

 Friendly and Lively Community

 Warwick Biology Society (BioSoc) is friendly, innovative and open to anyone to join.
 Run by students, there are social events, trips and talks throughout the year.
 Being part of BioSoc is a great way to meet new people and make friends on your course.